lourdesnrdz/java-basico/README.md

 ## Setup

-The setup for this proyect was made on a Windows 10 OS.
+The setup for this project was made on a Windows 10 OS.

 ### IntelliJ IDEA